 Why you want to stop early

-The mechanism is easy to describe.
-A debate prompt asks models to review the prior round's findings and respond — agree, challenge, or revise.
-Once the real disagreements have been resolved, the prompt is still there.
+The mechanism is simple.
+A debate prompt tells models to review the prior round and respond — agree, push back, revise.
+Once the real disagreements are settled, the prompt is still sitting there.
 Models don't refuse it.
-They produce output that satisfies the shape of the prompt: fresh-sounding disagreement on smaller and smaller issues, nitpicks promoted to the level of the original findings, speculative edge cases that were not raised when they would have mattered.
+They give you output that satisfies the shape of the prompt: fresh-sounding disagreement on smaller and smaller issues, nitpicks promoted to the level of the original findings, speculative edge cases that nobody raised when they would have mattered.

 The output looks like debate.
 It isn't.
-It's the panel dutifully generating disagreement because disagreement was asked for, not because disagreement exists.
+It's the panel generating disagreement because disagreement was asked for — not because disagreement exists.

 Three things go wrong if you let it run:

 Adaptive early break detects real convergence and stops the loop.
-That's the whole mechanism, and it's sufficient.
+That's it.
+That's the whole mechanism.

 What "convergence" means here

 Convergence doesn't mean the models produced identical text.
-It means their positions stopped moving — the same set of findings, in the same rough shape, survives from one round to the next.
+It means their positions stopped moving.
+The same set of findings, in roughly the same shape, survives from one round to the next.

-This distinction matters.
-Models will never produce byte-identical responses across rounds; sampling variance alone prevents it.
-Demanding exact agreement would mean convergence never fires and the debate always runs to max rounds, defeating the point.
+This matters.
+Models will never produce byte-identical responses across rounds — sampling variance alone kills that.
+If you waited for exact agreement, convergence would never fire and the debate would always run to max rounds.
+Defeats the point.

 The title-similarity heuristic

-Joint Chiefs uses a title-similarity heuristic.
-Each finding has a short title ("null dereference in handleAuth", "unbounded recursion in walkTree").
+Joint Chiefs uses title similarity.
+Each finding has a short title — "null dereference in handleAuth", "unbounded recursion in walkTree".
 Between rounds, Joint Chiefs compares the sets of titles across providers.
-If the sets are sufficiently similar — most titles match or near-match — positions are treated as converged and the debate breaks.
+If most titles match or near-match, positions are treated as converged and the debate breaks.

 This is a deliberately cheap check.
-No extra LLM call, no embedding pass at runtime, just string-level comparison on a small set of short strings.
-It runs in milliseconds between rounds and has no impact on the debate budget.
+No extra LLM call.
+No embedding pass at runtime.
+Just string-level comparison on a small set of short strings.
+Runs in milliseconds.
+Zero impact on the debate budget.

-It is also — and we want to be honest about this — a heuristic.
-It gets two classes of cases wrong.
-These are in KNOWN-ISSUES because we haven't solved them.
+It's a heuristic.
+I want to be honest about that.
+It gets two classes of cases wrong, and both are in KNOWN-ISSUES because I haven't solved them yet.

-Case 1: Titles diverge while substance converges.
-Three providers agree that handleAuth() has a null-pointer risk, but each titles their finding differently — "null deref", "missing nil check", "unsafe force-unwrap in auth path".
-The substance is the same.
-The titles are not similar enough to trigger early break.
-The debate runs an extra round or two past real convergence.
+Case 1: Titles diverge, substance converges.
+Three providers all flag the same null-pointer risk in handleAuth(), but each titles the finding differently — "null deref", "missing nil check", "unsafe force-unwrap in auth path".
+Same issue.
+Different words.
+The titles aren't similar enough to trigger early break, so the debate runs an extra round or two past real convergence.
 Cost: wasted calls.
-Quality impact: zero to slightly negative.
+Quality hit: zero to slightly negative.

-Case 2: Titles converge while substance diverges.
-Two providers flag "concurrency issue in cache" and mean two different things — one is flagging a race on the write path, the other is flagging lock ordering on the read path.
+Case 2: Titles converge, substance diverges.
+Two providers flag "concurrency issue in cache" and mean two different things.
+One is flagging a race on the write path.
+The other is flagging lock ordering on the read path.
 The titles match.
 The heuristic breaks early.
-The moderator still reads both bodies during synthesis and can often merge or distinguish them, but a real disagreement got compressed into one apparent agreement.
-Quality impact: small but non-zero.
+The moderator still reads both bodies during synthesis and can usually merge or split them, but a real disagreement got compressed into one apparent agreement.
+Quality hit: small but real.

-A future version will likely use embedding-based similarity on the full finding bodies, which handles both cases better at the cost of an extra inference pass per round.
-We haven't shipped it because the current heuristic is right often enough that the added cost isn't justified yet.
-It will change when we have evidence the noise from these edge cases is material.
+A future version will probably use embedding-based similarity on the full finding bodies.
+Handles both cases better, but costs an extra inference pass per round.
+I haven't shipped it because the current heuristic is right often enough that the added cost isn't worth it yet.
+That will change when there's evidence the noise from these edge cases matters.

 Tuning the round cap

 Max rounds is the hard ceiling.
 Default is 5.
-Adaptive break fires somewhere between 2 and the ceiling.
+The adaptive break fires somewhere between 2 and the ceiling.

 Lower the cap when the review is routine and you want the fastest pass possible: